STSP2020/STSP/README.md

 ### Required packages
-The code has been tested running under Python 3.6.9, with the following packages installed (along with their dependencies):
+Our experiments are implemented with Python 3.6.9, and the following packages installed (along with their dependencies):
 - tensorflow==2.0.0
 - numpy==1.17.3
 - pandas=0.25.3